tedeh/jayson/README.md

 ##### Notes

-* If `router` does not return anything, the reserver will respond with a `Method Not Found` error.
+* If `router` does not return anything, the server will respond with a `Method Not Found` error.
 * The `Server.prototype` methods `method`, `methods`, `removeMethod` and `hasMethod` will not use the `router` method, but will operate on the internal `Server.prototype._methods` map.
-* The `router` method is expected to return instances of jayson.Method (new in 1.2)
+* The `router` method is expected to return instances of `jayson.Method` (>=1.2.0)

 #### Method definition

 You can also define server methods inside a wrapping object named `jayson.Method`.
 This allows additional options about the method to be specified.
-Using this wrapper - explicitly or implicitly (via server options) - it is for instance trivial to have your method accept a variable amount of arguments.
+Using this wrapper - explicitly or implicitly (via server options) - makes it trivial to have your method accept a variable amount of arguments.

 The method class is available as the `Method` or `method` property of  `require('jayson')`.
 It supports these options: